 To counteract this problem, stick your chin out enough to feel a stretch in the front of your neck.
 Hold for 10 counts.
 Be careful not to tilt your head too far back, which puts pressure on the disks in your cervical spine.

-At the gym, do go into a full lunge position.
-Take a large step forward and lower your hips until both knees are at 90 degree angles, taking care not to extend your front knee past your toes.
+At the gym, do this exercise in a full lunge position.
+Take a large step forward and lower your hips until both knees are at 90-degree angles, taking care not to extend your front knee past your toes.
 From the lunge position, push your hips forward and lean back with your body, bringing both arms up and interlocking your fingers overhead.
 Hold for 10 to 20 counts.
-Reverse.

 “You want to go through a full range of motion, but you also want it to be a pain-free range of motion, just to loosen up your back,” Bracko said.